 Seniors Thrive in Assisted Living

-Contrast this life with living in a reputable assisted living center, whether it’s a stand-alone facility, one connected to a nursing home or a small family operation where only a few seniors reside.
+Contrast this life with living in a reputable assisted living center, whether it's a stand-alone facility, one connected to a nursing home, or a small family operation where only a few seniors reside.
 In any of these situations, seniors can thrive for several reasons.
-They don’t have the responsibility of maintaining a home, so they are relieved of the pressure to hire help, tackle household projects themselves or let the house deteriorate.
+They are not responsible for maintaining a home, so they are relieved of the pressure to hire help, tackle household projects themselves, or let the house deteriorate.
 Assisted Living communities have trained staff available 24/7 in case residents need medical help or other assistance.
 Fully prepared nutritious food and snacks are available.
 Perhaps, more importantly, seniors can make new friends and have an abundance of engaging activities to choose from.

 So…you know that you can't keep providing the constant oversight that has been taking over your life and, by extension, the lives of your spouse and children.
 You are convinced that mom and/or dad need to make a move.
 But, how do you go about convincing them that it's time to think about a move to assisted living?

 - First, plant the seed.
 Don't approach your loved one(s) as though you've already made the decision for them.
 Simply mention that there are other options out there that could make life easier and more fun for them.

 - Next, research nearby assisted living communities and offer to take them on some tours.
 If he or she is willing, great!
 But don't push it.
 Drop the subject if they resist, and wait for another day to tackle this next step.